-Slots are available for use by any eligible person applying for the AD waiver and are currently residing in a Nursing Facility, Intermediate Care Facility for Persons with Intellectual Disabilities (ICF/ID), PMIC, an out of state facility placement or inpatient hospital setting and has been residing there at least four months and is choosing waiver services over institutional services.
+Slots are available for use by any eligible person for the Child and Youth waiver residing in a state Mental Health Institute, a Nursing Facility, Intermediate Care Facility for Persons with Intellectual Disabilities (ICF/ID), PMIC, Qualified Residential Treatment Provider, or in an out of state facility placement or inpatient hospital setting and has been residing there at least four months and is choosing this waiver program over institutional services to return to their family or foster family home.
 Slots will be allocated based on the date of application for the reserved slot.